 COMMENTS: Delta-FosB is a brain chemical (transcription factor) important in the formation of addictions.
 It builds up in “natural addictions,” such as high consumption of fatty/sugary foods, and high levels of aerobic exercise and sexual activity (and no doubt, porn addiction).
-Some sources suggest that it declines around the 6-8th week of abstinence.
-We suspect this decline in Delta FosB is behind the big improvements people see once they get to the 8 week mark.
+Some sources suggest that it declines around the 6-8th week of abstinence from the addictive substance or behavior.

 By William McCall